 Vaccine hesitancy, characterised by ambivalence or refusal to vaccinate, has been identified by the WHO as one of the top 10 global health threats in 2019.
-11 Vaccine hesitancy is a complex and multifaceted construct that exists on a continuum, which encompasses a range of beliefs, attitudes and behaviours towards vaccination that can vary significantly between individuals and across different vaccine types.
-11 On the basis of the Health Belief Model and Theory of Planned Behaviour, as well as the work of the WHO advisory group, researchers have posited the 5C model to understand antecedents of vaccination behaviours.
+Vaccine hesitancy is a complex and multifaceted construct that exists on a continuum, which encompasses a range of beliefs, attitudes and behaviours towards vaccination that can vary significantly between individuals and across different vaccine types.
+On the basis of the Health Belief Model and Theory of Planned Behaviour, as well as the work of the WHO advisory group, researchers have posited the 5C model to understand antecedents of vaccination behaviours.
 5C includes confidence (trust in vaccine effectiveness, safety and necessity and the system that provides it), complacency (perceived low risk of diseases), constraints (structural and psychological barriers), calculation (extensive information searching) and collective responsibility (willingness to protect others).
-12 Ethnicity intersects with low literacy levels and language barriers accentuating the vaccination disparities.
+Ethnicity intersects with low literacy levels and language barriers accentuating the vaccination disparities.
 For South Asians in Hong Kong, vaccine hesitancy towards COVID-19 and influenza vaccines may exhibit dynamic variance.
 While initial COVID-19 vaccine hesitancy may be high due to safety and trust concerns, acceptance increased as the vaccines proved effective.
 In contrast, influenza vaccine acceptance is relatively more stable and higher, as the community is familiar with its safety and perceived necessity, though individual factors like access and past experiences still impact acceptance levels.
-13 Nevertheless, people who are hesitant can still be convinced of vaccination uptake with the provision of accurate information.
-Thus, effective interventions aimed at promoting knowledge and awareness of vaccines and removing barriers are critical to the success of vaccination programmes.
+Nevertheless, people who are hesitant can still be convinced of vaccination uptake with the provision of accurate information.
+Thus, effective interventions aimed at promoting knowledge and awareness of vaccines the needs of ethnic minorities, thereby improving the saliency and trustworthiness of the information delivered.18'24 Third, the smartphone application platform can provide users with on-demand options for communicating with the human backend, so as to address specific questions from ethnic minorities that the chatbot is unable to answer.
+The live support component in the chatbots is also intended to build trust and rapport with participants, improving their engagement and adherence to the programmes and providing valuable feedback to inform future refinements to the chatbot's function.